 If you have the opportunity to travel, do it.
 Travel is the best education you can receive.
 Our world is vast and wonderful, I can’t imagine not wanting to get to know it better.

 Sharing a meal and traveling, by doing both with people you don't know, in places you have not been, we learn, we understand, barriers are dissolved.
-We realise we have something in common and those things we don't have in common we hopefully learn to respect.
+We realise we have something in common, and those things we don't we hopefully learn to respect.